JustinKayy/ASCII-Art/README.md

 # ASCII-Art

 #### Step 1
-Import the image and resize if necessary using OpenCV.
+Import the image and resize if necessary using an image processing library such as OpenCV.

 #### Step 2
 Scan every single pixel in the image and convert them to grayscale, the reason being explained in the next step.
 A color pixel (RGB) has